chilperic/Deutsch-wipa-2026/README.md

 ## Grammar and dictionary resources

-The app includes links to German learning resources:
+The app includes external links to German learning resources:

 - Duden
 - DWDS